gabbersepp/dev.to-posts/blog-posts/analyzing-performance-trap/analyzing-performance-trap.md

 # Conclusion

 This simple example shows that the JIT compiler is clever enough to detect and avoid unnecessary code.
 But it also will make performance measurements more difficult.
-Just think about what would have happened if you have a more complexe example with more local variables in a heavy loop or something else.
-You get completly wrong results if you were taking performance measures in debug mode!
+Just think about what would have happened if you have a more complex example with more local variables in a heavy loop or something else.
+You get completely wrong results if you were taking performance measures in debug mode!

 ----